PierreIsCoding/sdiy/README.md

 ## Tools
 * [Measure Man](https://github.com/PierreIsCoding/sdiy/tree/main/Measure_Man) A handy tool for checking and measuring synth related stuff.
+* [Attiny Programmer](https://github.com/PierreIsCoding/sdiy/tree/main/Attiny_Programmer) Programm and develop your Attiny 85 or 84 with this tool.

 ## Other
 * [3D Printing For Eurorack](https://github.com/PierreIsCoding/sdiy/tree/main/3DPrinting_For_Eurorack) A personal collection of models for your 3D printer.